Expanding and Improving Geoscience in Higher Education

 - All graduates should have at least some foundation in geoscience so they are equipped to make informed decisions about key environmental problems facing Earth.

-- Geoscience education is essential to prepare the next generation of skilled geoscience workers to address important societal needs for natural resource development and management, natural hazards mitigation, environmental protection, and ecosystem restoration.
-The majority of geoscientists in the workforce are within 15 years of retirement age, indicating that there will be a particularly critical need for new geoscientists in the coming two decades.
+- Geoscience education is essential to prepare the next generation of skilled geoscience workers to address important challenges in natural-resource development and management, natural-hazards mitigation, environmental protection, and ecosystem restoration.

 - Geoscience education is important in related fields, including civil and environmental engineering, environmental studies, agricultural sciences, atmospheric and ocean sciences, life sciences, materials research, homeland security and emergency services, medicine, law, and public administration.